Arman-Gilani/codeverse_user/README.md

 # 📱 CodeVerse User - Flutter App for End Users

 **CodeVerse User** is a modern and intuitive mobile application built with Flutter, designed for the end users of the CodeVerse platform.
-It provides seamless interaction with platform features such as content consumption, user dashboards, notifications, and real-time updates, as well it also provide user different kind of programming course (search,enroll,learn courses) offering a rich and responsive user experience across Android and iOS devices.
+It provides seamless interaction with platform features such as content consumption, user dashboards, notifications, and real-time updates, as well it also provide user different kind of programming course (search, enroll, learn courses) offering a rich and responsive user experience across Android and iOS devices.

 ---